Marclie/SuaveStateScanner/README.md

 * `configPath` (optional) - This is the path to a configuration file that will set up parameters for the stencils used to enforce continuity of states.
 If not specified, default values will be set (default: None)

-* `bounds` (optional) - The bounds of the points in the input file (default: None).
+* `bounds` (optional) - The bounds of the points in the input file.
 If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

 * `stateBounds` (optional) - The bounds of the states in the input file (default: None).
 If provided, this should be a